 Choose certified sustainable hotels, tour operators, and other providers of tourism services

 This is an absolute must for me.
 I want to stay in hotels and lodges that can demonstrate (as opposed to merely claim) their commitment to conserving the environment and local communities.
 Certified businesses—which range from giant, all-inclusive resorts to tiny, remote eco-lodges—comply with global standards for sustainable tourism and are regularly audited by reputable international entities.
 These businesses have energy and water saving programs, help conserve biodiversity, recycle, buy local foods and sometimes even grow their own produce, and their employees have decent salaries and working conditions.
-For future trips to Latin America and the Caribbean, check out the Rainforest Alliance’s travel guide to certified sustainable hotels and tour operators.

 Offset your carbon footprint